Preventing Strokes with WATCHMAN

 “Afib patients on anticoagulation therapy should avoid occupations and extreme sports that have a higher risk of injury due to the increased risk of bruising and bleeding,” said Farhat Khairallah, MD, FACC, FHRS, Electrophysiologist at Tallahassee Memorial Heart & Vascular Center.
 “The WATCHMAN device gives patients an alternative to these medications so they can enjoy activities like cycling, skiing and racquetball more safely.”

 The WATCHMAN device is placed during a minimally invasive procedure performed in the cardiac catheterization lab.
-Dr. Farhat Khairallah, Dr. Wayne Batchelor and Dr. Venkata Bavikati are the only three physicians in the Tallahassee area trained to place the WATCHMAN device.
-After the procedure, patients typically have a short stay in the hospital and over 94% of the time can stop warfarin medication after 45 days.
+Dr. Farhat Khairallah and Dr. Venkata Bavikati are the only two physicians in the Tallahassee area trained to place the WATCHMAN device.
+After the procedure, patients typically have a short stay in the hospital and, over 94 percent of the time, can stop warfarin medication after 45 days.

 To learn more about this procedure and the advanced care available for patients with atrial fibrillation, please contact 850-431-AFIB (2342).